 DALLAS, Oct.
-26, 2022 – The American Heart Association is presenting its Clinical Research Prize to Eldrin F. Lewis, M.D., M.P.H., FAHA, of Stanford University School of Medicine.
-He will receive his award during the Presidential Session on Sunday, Nov.
+26, 2022 – The American Heart Association, a global force for longer, healthier lives, will present its 2022 Joseph A. Vita Award to Paul Muntner, Ph.D., M.H.S., FAHA.
+He will be recognized with the award during the Presidential Session on Sunday, Nov.
 6 at the Association’s Scientific Sessions 2022.
 The meeting will be held in person in Chicago and virtually, Saturday, Nov.
 5 through Monday, Nov.
-7 and is a premier global exchange of the latest scientific advancements, research and evidence-based clinical practice updates in cardiovascular science.
+7, 2022, and is a premier global exchange of the latest scientific advancements, research and evidence-based clinical practice updates in cardiovascular science.

 - For more news from Scientific Sessions 2022, follow us on Twitter @HeartNews #AHA22

 The Association receives funding primarily from individuals; foundations and corporations (including pharmaceutical, device manufacturers and other companies) also make donations and fund specific Association programs and events.
 The Association has strict policies to prevent these relationships from influencing the science content.
 Revenues from pharmaceutical and biotech companies, device manufacturers and health insurance providers and the Association’s overall financial information are available here.